AjaxMultiCommentary/ajmc-pipeline/notebooks/contributing_guidelines.md

 2. Object instantiation should be lazy.

-`ajmc.commons.miscellaneous` provides two main utilities for lazyness: `lazy_property` and `LazyObject`.
+`lazy_objects` provides two main utilities for lazyness: `lazy_property` and `LazyObject`.
 The former allows properties to be computed and then stored only when they are called.

 ✅ This is good practice: